Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

   the view.

-Finally, we may delete the ``tutorial/templates/mytemplate.jinja2`` template that was provided by the ``alchemy`` scaffold, as we have created our own templates for the wiki.
+Finally, we may delete the ``tutorial/templates/mytemplate.jinja2`` template that was provided by the ``alchemy`` cookiecutter, as we have created our own templates for the wiki.

 .. note::